prantlf/docker-plantuml/README.md

     make build

-Run the diagran generator using an interactive shell inside the created image:
+Print the help for the diagram generator:

+    make run-help

+Generate an image for a diagram sample:

-    make run
+    make run-example

 Tag the local image for pushing: